Any Frozen Margarita Lovers out there?

 Here is the easiest way to make my favorite cocktail:

-Peel the limes, combine Tequila and Triple Sec (or Cointreau, Grand Marnier, or other orange liqueur) and a little bit of simple syrup, and a whole lot of ice cubes to your Vitamix Container, secure lid, turn machine on and blend away.
+Peel the limes, combine with one of your favorite blanco Tequilas (such as Don Julio Blanco or Casa Noble) and Triple Sec (or Cointreau, Grand Marnier, or other orange liqueur) and a little bit of simple syrup, and a whole lot of ice cubes to your Vitamix Container, secure lid, turn the machine on and blend away.

 If you don't have simple syrup handy then try this easy trick that will do in a pinch.
 Add equal parts water and white granulated sugar in a mason jar, screw on the lid and shake away.
 Shake, shake, shake until the sugar dissolves.
 This is way easier than going down the boiling recipe path.
 If you have a bit more time you can do this in the blender on the heat setting and then allow it to cool.
 Or, you can easily find simple syrup in most grocery stores or on amazon.